Skip to content

 The following ConnectyCube modules are built on top of real-time(XMPP) API:

-• Text Chat (messaging) module
+• Chat module

-• Video Chat (calling) module
+• Voice & Video calling module

 ConnectyCube real-time API is based on origin XMPP standards, but with slightly changes.